guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >    environment:
 >      - runtime_env=dev
 >```
->args --> attribute to pass build arguments to the build context.
+>args <span style="color: #3588E9">--></span> attribute to pass build arguments to the build context.
 Useful for dynamically setting values during the build.
 >
->environment --> to set environment variables for the service.
+>environment <span style="color: #3588E9">--></span> to set environment variables for the service.
 Useful for configuring the applications dynamically

 >[!info]
 >The most common use for docker environment variable is for specifying things like a current runtime configuration, such as dev or test.

 Running `export runtime_env=dev` on the host machine and leaving the value out from the Docker Compose configuration will have the same effect as specifying inside the file.

-Obs: use environment files if the lost of variable gets too long.
+<strong style="color:#c6554f">Obs:</strong> use environment files if the lost of variable gets too long.

 Compose also supports passing in file paths to an environment configuration.